Amateurs work purely out of passion. They do things because they feel like it. When they don’t feel like it, they don’t

 The Amateur Professional

 In between, the lines get blurry.
 Amateur Professionals are not very professional at all.
 They look and act like Professionals, but are not very good at it.
 They go to a job, perform the work, get paid, and don’t get any richer.

-Amateur Professionals work hard, but the harder they work the hard it seems to become to make ends meet.
+Amateur Professionals work hard, but the harder they work the harder it seems to make ends meet.
 They daydream about someday doing what they love.
 They have passion within, but trading time for money to make a living holds them back.

 The Professional Amateur